newmapsplus/turf-examples/README.md

 This repository houses simple examples that use [Turf.js](http://turfjs.org/) for solving small, specific GIS and mapping problems.

-chrispappas007 turf examples

-decided to create tins of effigy mounds using LiDAR data

-downloaded Great Serpent Mound las model from https://www.liblas.org/ - I could have downloaded the point clouds from the state of Ohio, used a shapefile of the mound to clip the clouds to just the mound and then used that selection for processing to tins but I was lazy

-added las data set to gitignore file (its 87MB)

-Used homebrewer to download and install liblas library

-used las2ogr -formats to see what output options i could use - have several including shapefile, csv, and GeoJSON

-converted las data to geojson using:
+### Chris's (chrispappas007) Turf Examples

+I decided to process elevation data from two different prehistoric effigy mounds, the [Great Serpent Mound](https://www.ohiohistory.org/visit/museum-and-site-locator/serpent-mound) in Ohio and [Mt.
+Horeb](http://www.heritage.ky.gov/kas/kyarchynew/Mt.+Horeb.htm) in Kentucky.

+#### Isolines at Mt.
+Horeb

+The data for Mt.
+Horeb was drawn from the [KYAPED Kentucky 5 Foot DEM](http://kygisserver.ky.gov/geoportal/catalog/search/resource/details.page?uuid=%7BEEC6CDF4-0F9C-4816-BE1C-E57D291D74E0%7D).
+I used [ESRI's](https://www.esri.com/en-us/home) ArcGIS Desktop to sample the section of the raster DEM where Mt.
+Horeb is located and exported it as a csv.

+Converting the csv to a geoJSON was done using [csvtojson](https://www.npmjs.com/package/csvtojson).
+Isolines were drawn using Turf's [isolines](http://turfjs.org/docs#isolines).
+Unfortunately, some processing artifacts seem to have remained from the initial extraction.

+#### Great Serpent Mound Tin

+The Great Serpent Mound data was drawn from a LiDAR model downloaded from the [libLas Sample Library](https://www.liblas.org/samples/).
+The model is rather large (87 MB) and it was added to the .gitignore file.
+The LiDAR data could have also been downloaded directly from [Ohio](http://ogrip.oit.ohio.gov/Home.aspx) and clipped to the area of interest.
+The data would also need to be parsed by its classes.

+In order to process the data, I used [Homebrew](https://brew.sh/) to install the [libLas](https://www.liblas.org/index.html) tool set.
+I initially converted the data to a geoJSON:

-    las2ogr -i project-data/SerpentMoundModelLASData.las -o data/serpent.json -f "GeoJSON"
+`$ las2ogr -i project-data/SerpentMoundModelLASData.las -o data/serpent.json -f "GeoJSON"`
-note - is there a way to do that within the script?
-I initially tried and it did not like it.

-converting las to geojson made the biggest json ever so converted las to txt file - and realized the coordinates are in UTM. las2txt -i project-data/SerpentMoundModelLASData.las -o data/serpent.txt

-due to the epic size of the las data, i converted it to a txt file using the above command. it was too big to really use, so i brought it into arcgis and selected a 1% sample of the data and calculated the lat and long. will use the new csv for processing going forward.
+and made an incredibily large JSON object (798 MB).
+I then converted the data to a text file:

+`$ las2txt -i project-data/SerpentMoundModelLASData.las -o data/serpent.txt`

+This file was still very large (91 MB) and contained over 3 million data points.
+I brought the file into ArcGIS and used the [Sampling Design Tool](https://www.arcgis.com/home/item.html?id=ecbe1fc44f35465f9dea42ef9b63e785) to extract a 1% random sample of points to a csv file.
+This is the file I used for my scripts.

-used csvtogeojson to convert serpent.csv to a geojson. used to turf to sample 100 points from the json and use those to make a tin
+I again used csvtojson to create the geoJSON of Serpent Mound.
+I then used Turf's [Sample](http://turfjs.org/docs#sample) to select a random sample of 100 points from the JSON and [Tin](http://turfjs.org/docs#tin) to build a tin from those points.